bscal/UnityBuilder/README.md

 File paths are not preserved.

 BuildSettings.cs or the command in build.lua could be edited if you need further build settings.

+curl command in upload:sendToServer function can be edited also.
+I would not removed anything